totalspectrum/spin2cpp/docs/basic.md

  - There are some missing floating point functions, like sin and cos.

- - Input and output isn't implemented yet, except for a basic PRINT statement.
-Eventually we will have re-directable PRINT, and a similar INPUT.
+ - Input and output isn't fully implemented yet, except for a basic PRINT statement.

  - There is no way to initialize an array.